dascritch/cpu-audio/FAQ.md

 Why using URL ?
 ---------------

-Because URL is a standard, actually mesestimated.
+**Because URL is a standard**, actually mesestimated.
 But it's universal, portable, for both local and internet usage.
 I wish people will start pointing some moment in an audio content of a webpage by giving a standard URL with a timecode in it.

 Why have you done (x) choice ?